-All events sponsored or hosted by the Center will be suspended until further notice.
+Public events sponsored or hosted by the Center will be on hold until further notice.

 The Iris Book Award